Parent guide

 Misreading the question

-Many marks are lost in the first ten seconds, before any working starts.
-The student answers a slightly different question from the one printed.
+Many marks are lost in the first few seconds, before any working begins.
+The student reads fast and answers the question they expected, not the one printed.

-• Solving for x when the question asks for y.
+• Solving for x when the question asks for y or for the value of an expression, not the variable.

 Pattern 3